Markbygden 1101 – Europe’s largest onshore wind farm

 Markbygden 1101 is the largest onshore wind power project in Europe.
 Once completed, it will consist of up to 1101 wind turbines that together will produce up to 12 TWh per year.
 This is comparable with around 8% of Sweden’s electricity production.

 CoordiNet – Exploring the Possibilities of a Flexible Power Market

-The CoordiNet project seeks to explore the value of flexibility through the creation of a power flexibility market.
-At times when many want to use electricity, participants in the market can offer to reduce their electricity use or increase the electricity production and sell this flexibility service to the distribution grid operator Vattenfall.
+The CoordiNet project is exploring the benefits of creating a ‘power flexibility market’.
+When electricity demand is high, market participants can offer to reduce their electricity use or increase electricity production and sell excess power to the grid operator.